 4WD MODIFICATIONS - COMMUNICATIONS & NAVIGATION

-Elon Musk’s low-earth-orbit satellite internet service is gradually expanding around the globe, but it’s not ready yet for reliable, remote-area mobile coverage.
+Elon Musk’s low-earth-orbit satellite internet service is gradually expanding around the globe and now provides mobile, remote-area coverage, but there have been issues.

 We installed Starlink at our house in the NSW Southern Highlands, because we became entirely fed up with the lousy NBN service from Telstra.
 We were without reliable internet connection for three months while they blamed us for its inoperability.